Open Table Network: History

 In 2020, the Open Table Network received a £15,000 grant from the National Lottery Community Fund to fund staff time and technology to help support members of OTN communities during the COVID-19 pandemic.

-On 19 March 2021, the Charity Commission registered the Open Table Network as a Charitable Incorporated Organisation, whose charitable object is the "advancement of the Christian faith, in particular but not exclusively amongst lesbian, gay, bisexual, trans, queer, questioning, intersex or asexual Christians".
-The trustees are Alex Clare-Young (co-chair), Sarah Hobbs (co-chair), Anne Bennett, Augustine Tanner-Ihm, Lucy Berry, Neil Rees, and Rebekah Greenbank.
-At the time of registration, there were 18 Open Table communities.
-According to the charity's annual report for 2021, there were 21 communities by the end of that year.

-Starting November 2020, new patrons of the Open Table Network introduced themselves on webinars.
-The new patrons are: Rachel Mann, John Bradbury, Bishop Cherry Vann, Pádraig Ó Tuama, Bishop Paul Bayes, John L. Bell, and Barbara Glasson.

-In July 2021, Civil Society Consulting prepared a report for the Open Table Network, arguing that "LGBT Christians have been adversely affected by national lockdowns" and called for more support.
+In 2021, Civil Society Consulting prepared a report for the Open Table Network, arguing that "LGBT Christians have been adversely affected by national lockdowns" and called for more support.

 In November 2021, the Bishop of St Asaph Gregory Cameron blessed the civil partnership of Lee Taylor and Fabiano Da Silva Duarte at St Collen's Church in Llangollen.
 The ceremony was the first since blessing of same-sex couples was approved by the Church in Wales in September 2021.
 Kieran Bohan of the Open Table Network said: "It is heartwarming to see a bishop embrace a priest whose civil partnership he has just blessed."

 In January 2023, the Church of England decided that same-sex couples could "give thanks" and "receive God's blessing" for their civil marriage or partnerships in church, but that Holy Matrimony continues "unchanged" to be between one man and one woman.
 Kieran Bohan said: "This is sad news.
 Other Christian denominations now welcome same-gender couples who wish to be joined in holy matrimony.
 We regret that England's own established church still denies LGBT+ people this equality."